I Tried The 1950s Red 'Half Moon' Manicure & It's So Chic

 Can I get a half-moon manicure at home?

 My Glosslab manicurist made this look easy and possibly easier than a French.
-Once you have the dividing line, it's just filling in the color, so there's not as much precision painting.
-I could probably attempt a half-moon manicure at home; I just need one of those tiny stripping brushes.
-I would use it to trace around the lanula line, then the rest of the nail I would paint as usual.
+Once you have the dividing line, it's just filling in the colour, so there's not as much precision painting.
+I could probably attempt a half-moon manicure at home; I just need one of those tiny striping brushes.
+I would use it to trace around the lunula line, then the rest of the nail I would paint as usual.
 Of course, another easy at-home option would be a press-on manicure.
-Chillhouse has a red half-moon design.
-You could also switch the color way, with white or gold or pink or navy.
+Etsy has a handful of red half-moon designs.
+You could also switch the colour way, with white or gold or pink or navy.
 Although, as you may know, the internet is very into red nails right now.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.